TeachBooks/mirror_mude_book/book/optimization/project.md

 * [Gurobi webinar presentation on quadratic optimization](https://cdn.gurobi.com/wp-content/uploads/2020-01-14_Non-Convex-Quadratic-Optimization-in-Gurobi-9.0-Webinar.pdf?x93374)
 * [Full video of the webinar](https://www.gurobi.com/events/non-convex-quadratic-optimization/)

-We will move forward with a quadratic term in the objective function then because with the simplifications and assumptions referred to above we can formulate an NDP and solve it using the branch and bound method that you have studied before.
+We will move forward with a quadratic term in the objective function then because with the simplifcations and assumptions referred to above we can formulate an NDP and solve it using the branch and bound method that you have studied before.

 We are using the SiouxFalls network which is one of the [most used networks in transportation research](https://github.com/bstabler/TransportationNetworks/blob/master/SiouxFalls/Sioux-Falls-Network.pdf)